anagkan/HomeLab/README.md

 ## Long Term Goals

-* Buy a NAS and set up storage
+* Set up an *arr stack and buy a NAS for additional storage
     * I would like to collect some Linux ISOs...
 * Spin up an LXC to mess around with local LLMs
     * GPU prices... 🫤